 d.
 Immersion is to serve purpose, not novelty

 Virtual experiences, interactive formats and platforms work when they solve real problems like education, engagement or access.
-Or, they appear gimmicky than meaningful.
+Or else they appear gimmicky than meaningful.

 e.
 Regulation and responsibility are part of the strategy